girder/large_image/README.rst

   - ``performance``: include optional modules that can improve performance

+  - ``common``: all of the tile sources and above packages that will install directly from pypi without other external libraries on linux, OSX, and Windows.

   - ``all``: for all of the above

 - ``large-image-converter``: A utility for using pyvips and other libraries to convert images into pyramidal tiff files that can be read efficiently by large_image.